BYUI-ECEN-361-Classes/lab-02-interrupts-timers-AlexBerryhill/Documentation/Assignment.md

 ## Part 2 Questions (3 pts)

-1. What has happened to the speed of the timers? [*answer here*]
+1. What has happened to the speed of the timers?
+[They are much slower]

-2. What is the new frequency of LED D1? [*answer here*]
+2. What is the new frequency of LED D1? [ 0.125Hz, but visually it kind of looks more like 0.25Hz]

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
-Recall that the Seven-Segment timer is Tim17) [*answer here*]
+Recall that the Seven-Segment timer is Tim17) [Yes]

 ## Part 3: Reaction Timer (5 pts)